 Wildlife Foundation (NFWF) San Francisco Bay Fund for a project on "Future of the Salt Marsh Harvest Mouse and other native wetland species in the San Francisco estuary: tracking an inevitable decline or guiding a resilient response?
 Phase 2" This project will address the lack of comprehensive recovery information for the endangered salt marsh harvest mouse (SMHM) and other small mammals through a unified assessment and survey approach.
 A comprehensive SMHM survey in a single season has never been conducted in 50 years, but recent studies demonstrate that SMHM inhabit managed wetlands as well as tidal wetlands.
-There is a critical need to fill this information gap in light of future land use and climate threats, and the project goal will be to coordinate a team of experts to conduct the first single-season, estuary-wide survey to determine which areas are most resilient.
+There is a critical need to fill this information gap in light of future land use and climate threats, and the project goal was to coordinate a team of experts to conduct the first single-season, estuary-wide survey to determine which areas are most resilient.

 The findings will be summarized in population color intensity "heat" maps that will identify key areas to help us understand how and where we should focus recovery actions.
 Instead of tracking an inevitable decline, we propose this study to proactively guide a resilient response.
 Findings from this study will support the ultimate goal of identifying priority areas to increase future wetland resilience.
-The project will be undertaken in two phases.
-Phase 1 will include compilation of existing information, development of the approach, and a pilot test of coordinated surveys and methods including collection of genetic samples.
-Phase 2 will implement the coordinated survey, and the resulting data will be used to create heat maps of populations summarizing their likely resiliency.
+Phase 1 included compilation of existing information, development of the approach, and a pilot test of coordinated surveys and methods including collection of genetic samples, and Phase 2 implemented the coordinated survey, but the project was delayed from 2021 to 2022 in light of Covid-19 restrictions.
+The resulting survey data will be used to create heat maps of populations summarizing their likely resiliency.
 Coordinators will include the California Department of Fish and Wildlife, U. S. Fish and Wildlife Services (Ecological Services and Refuges), USGS Western Ecological Research Center, and WRA, Inc.